Subash-2503/Github_Readme_File/README.md

 - 🤝 I’m looking for help with **Intership opportunities**

-- 👨‍💻 All of my projects are available at [httpstinyurl.comsubashport.txt](httpstinyurl.comsubashport.txt)
+- 👨‍💻 All of my projects are available at [https://tinyurl.com/subashport](https://tinyurl.com/subashport)

 - 💬 Ask me about **Complicated Embedded system and Solidwords design**